alistairjoelquinn/sn-typescript/README.md

 ![React.FC](/md-images/react-fc.png)

-Instead the recommendation is that the component type be a function which returns a JSX element
+The criticism of React.FC is that is assumes that all compoments receive a children props, but that is not always the case.
+Instead the recommendation is that the component type be a function which returns a JSX element.

 ```ts
 type FunctionComponent = () => JSX.Element;